vukrosic/deep-delta-learning-research/docs/LEADERBOARD.md

 1. Surpass the record (training loss of **≤ 4.5**, training loss of **≤ 3.5**, or fastest training time on **8M tokens** / **1B tokens**).
 2. Use the data mentioned in the [SETUP_INTRUCTIONS](docs/SETUP_INSTRUCTIONS.md)
 3. The official metric is **Active Training Time**.
 Setup and compilation overhead (`Setup & Compilation Time`) is excluded.
+4. Measure your baseline (current code on your hardware) and compare your improvements against that baseline.
+Explain it to the PR description concisely.
-4. Keep the added code minimal, clean and readable.
+5. Keep the added code minimal, clean and readable.

 ## ⚡ 8M Tokens Speedrun
 *Goal: Fastest Time to train 8M tokens*